sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language.md

 If `<source>` is a HTTP IRI, then the engine will operate a HTTP GET to that IRI (or use a local cache), then bind variable `?var` to the RDF Literal representation of the retrieved document.

 `ACCEPT <iana urn>` is optional.
 If set, it must be a IANA MIME URN.
-For instance: `<urn:iana:mime:application/json>`.
+For instance: `<http://www.iana.org/assignments/media-types/application/json>`.
 It tells the engine which Accept Header field to use when operating the GET.

 The RDF Literal representation of the retrieved document is as follows:

 - its lexical form is a Unicode representation of the payload;
 - its datatype IRI is a IANA MIME URN, based on the internet media type of the retrieved document.
 For instance, if the mime type is "application/vcard+json".
-Then the datatype IRI will be `<urn:iana:mime:application:vcard+json>`.
+Then the datatype IRI will be `<http://www.iana.org/assignments/media-types/application:vcard+json>`.
 If the Content-Type is not defined in the response, then the datatype IRI is `xsd:string`.

 For example, the following SPARQL-Generate query retrieves the document at IRI <http://country.io/capital.json>, then generates a little RDF description of the country code and the capital name of the two first countries whose code starts with an 'F'.